mswhitby/classroom/_docs/classes/3rd.md

 ### 1. Create Maze

+- If you have not yet completed your maze, please see yesterday's agenda.

+### 2. Maze Solution - Block Code

+- Sign into Sphero using the class code: **MN9DKZ**
+- Create a solution to your own maze using the Sphero blocks
+- Name your program "My Maze Solution"

+### Daily Journal Prompt

+Reflect on your experience programming your Sphero BOLT to navigate the maze.
+How did you approach programming the Sphero to successfully complete the maze?
+What adjustments did you have to make during testing?

+---

+# September 18, 2024

+## Agenda

+### 1. Create Maze

 - Finish drawing your maze with pencil
 - Bring me your maze for approval
 - After approval, trace over your maze with markers